+(Health Education England and Skills for Health (2019), Advanced Clinical Practice: Capabilities framework when working with people who have a learning disability and/or autism)

+Learning Disability

-Learning Disability (Health Education England and Skills for Health (2019), Advanced Clinical Practice: Capabilities framework when working with people who have a learning disability and/or autism) Learning Disability Have knowledge on how to access additional specialist advice Core Clinical Skills e and help support people and thei Indicative presentations ir relatives/carers.
-Key clinical investigations / referrals (may include but not be limited to) Demonstrate the ability to engage with people with a Learning Disability.
+Have knowledge on how to access additional specialist advice and help support people and their relatives/carers.

+Core Clinical Skills Indicative presentations Key clinical investigations / referrals (may include but not be limited to) Demonstrate the ability to engage with people with a Learning Disability.
 Any of the presentations included in this table Specialist Learning Disability Services Demonstrate sensitivity to the impact of any change, such as hospital appointments, admission or any transition which people may find particularly distressing, as they are unfamiliar.
 Advocacy GroupsPeer Networks Support people to be fully informed and involved in their care decisions thereby empowering them to be autonomous.
-Support people in accessing regular health checks and other universal services they are entitled to benefit from.
-(Including immunisations). • Ensure that where people with a Learning Disability also have another condition that appropriate attention is made to their specific needs and their care is tailored to these.
+Support people in accessing regular health checks and other universal services they are entitled to benefit from (Including immunisations).
+Ensure that where people with a Learning Disability also have another condition that appropriate attention is mad to their specific needs and their care is tailored to these.
 Recognise the impact of the presenting problem on the lifestyle and day to day living of the person and seek/ identify ways to positively support them.